day8/re-frame-undo/README.md

 ```

-### Fancy Explanations With undoable
+### Fancy Explanations With `undoable`

-Normally, `undoable` middleware is just given a static string like this:
+Normally, the `undoable` interceptor is simply called with a static explanation string like this:
 ```
   (undoable "change font size")
 ```